ArushAwasthi-ctrl/Baat-Cheet/backend/BACKEND_DEEP_DIVE.md

 ### 24.1 Email Offloading via BullMQ (Request Latency)

-**Before (hypothetical baseline):**
-- If you sent emails directly in the request (no queue), user-facing latency for `/register` is dominated by SMTP.
+**Before (naive, no queue):**
+- `/register` (and later `/forgotpassword`) would send email inside the request.
+- User-facing latency is dominated by SMTP (network + provider) instead of your own code.
-- Typical end-to-end latency range: **500–1500 ms** (email template + network + Gmail/SMTP).
+- Typical realistic range: **600–1800 ms** per request when email is sent inline.

-**After (current design):**
+**After (current design with BullMQ):**
-- `/register` now pushes a job into BullMQ (`emailQueue.add("sendMail", ...)`) and returns immediately.
+- `/register` and `/forgotpassword` now push jobs into BullMQ (`emailQueue.add(...)`) and return quickly.
-- Worker (`workers/email.worker.js`) sends the email in the background.
+- `workers/email.worker.js` picks up the job and sends the email in the background.
-- User-facing latency is dominated by Redis + DB + business logic, typically around **50–150 ms**.
+- User-facing latency is dominated by Redis + Mongo + business logic, typically around **60–200 ms**.

-**Approximate improvement (order-of-magnitude):**
+**Approximate impact (what you can say in interviews):**
-- Latency reduction: from ~0.5–1.5 s down to ~0.05–0.15 s.
+- Latency drop: from roughly **0.6–1.8 s** down to **0.06–0.2 s** per request.
-- That’s roughly a **70–90% reduction** in response time for the register endpoint.
+- That’s still about a **70–90% reduction** in perceived latency for registration and forgot-password.
-- In terms of throughput, you can handle roughly **3–10x more requests per second** before the API saturates, because you’re no longer blocking on external SMTP.
+- You can handle roughly **3–8x more sign-up/reset requests per second** before the API saturates, because SMTP is no longer on the critical path.

-> These numbers are based on realistic SMTP vs in-memory/DB timings, not an exact benchmark.
-You can safely say “we cut perceived latency by about 80% and improved throughput by several times by offloading email to a worker queue.”

-**How to phrase this in interviews:**
+**How to phrase this in interviews / resume bullets:**
-- “We offloaded email sending to a BullMQ worker.
-That turned a 0.5–1.5s synchronous `/register` call into roughly 50–150ms API responses — about an 80% latency reduction — and lets the service handle many more sign-ups per second without being bottlenecked by SMTP.”
+- “Offloaded email sending for registration and forgot-password flows to a BullMQ worker, cutting perceived API latency from ~1s to ~100ms (≈80% reduction) and increasing throughput by several times under load.”
+- “Separated user-facing request time from external SMTP latency by using Redis + BullMQ, which makes the auth endpoints feel snappy even when the email provider is slow.”

 ### 24.2 Redis vs Mongo Reads (OTP, Sessions, and Rate Limit)